 A policy that was awaited for years by students, professionals and enterprises has finally come into place.
-The Government of India yesterday announced a new drone policy wherein people will now be allowed to use Unmanned Aerial Vehicles (UAV) with a few rules and regulations in place.
-The regulations are expected to come into place on 1 December 2018.
-Remotely Piloted Aircraft System (RPAS) commonly known as drones are technology platform that can be put into use in several industries like agriculture, e-commerce, and even traffic management.
+The Government of India yesterday announced a new drone policy wherein people will now be allowed to use Unmanned Aerial Vehicles (UAV) with a few mandated rules and regulations.
+The regulations are expected to come into effect on 1 December 2018.
+Remotely Piloted Aircraft System (RPAS) commonly known as drones are a technology platform that can be put into use in several industries like agriculture, e-commerce, and even traffic management.

 However, the Drone Policy in India has another clause that might be a hindrance for companies like Amazon, Google and Microsoft.
 The policy has put a ban on delivery of goods as of now, which is bound to hit e-commerce companies that were looking to use drones to deliver their products in a more efficient and faster way.
 Let us now take a look at how the drone policy in India is expected to affect each of these companies and the UAVs they were working on.

 Drone Policy in India is Bitter-Sweet for Amazon